Hong Kong University Students' Union: Welfare and internal affairs

-HKUSU student activities and service outlets include:
+HKUSU student activities and service outlets prior to its dissolution included:

 University affairs

-The Union acts as a channel between students and the University.
-Some of the current projects include:
+The Union acted as a channel between students and the University.
+Some of its projects prior to its dissolution included:

 External affairs

-HKUSU, as one of the students' unions of the 11 universities in Hong Kong, has been very active in current affairs and student movements.
+HKUSU, as one of the students' unions of the universities in Hong Kong, had been very active in current affairs and student movements.

 In 1998, the General Polling of the Union adopted that the Pillar of Shame (國殤之柱) should stay in the University campus permanently.
 This marked the beginning of a permanent stance that the Chinese Communist Party should be held responsible for the June Fourth massacre in Tiananmen Square in Beijing in 1989.
 Later in 2009, another General Polling passed stated that the Central People's Government of China should rehabilitate the June Fourth Massacre, and be held responsible for the deaths and casualties during the incident.

 In November 2016, students' unions across all major Hong Kong universities, including HKUSU, invited Christopher Patten, former Hong Kong governor, to be the guest of honour in a lecture that held at Loke Yew Hall in the University of Hong Kong.